phlexible/country-context-bundle/README.md

 PhlexibleCountryContextBundle
 =============================

-The PhlexibleCountryContextBundle adds support for country-based content support in phlexible.
+The PhlexibleCountryContextBundle adds support for country-based content in phlexible.

 Installation
 ------------

-Installation is a 5 step process:

 1. Download PhlexibleCountryContextBundle using composer
 2. Enable the Bundle